katfish61/Scene-Cards-App-support/README.md

 1. **Launch the app** — tap New Wall to create a new Scene Cards document
 2. **Import a script** — use Import Script PDF or FDX from the overflow menu (iOS) or File menu (macOS)
-3. **Import a schedule** — use the Calendar mode and import a one-liner PDF
+3. **Import a schedule** — use the Schedule mode and import a one-liner PDF
-4. **Tap any scene card** to open the Inspector and add notes, images and reference files
+4. **Tap any scene card** to open the Inspector and add any folders, files, write notes, take a picture add images to your reference section.

 ## Frequently Asked Questions